 • Push the new image to your container registry.

 Install and configure your chosen GitOps operator in your Kubernetes cluster.
-Point it to your configuration repository and define how it should track branches or tags, and how it should synchronize changes (e.g., automatic sync or manual approval via the operator's UI/CLI).
+Point it to your configuration repository and define how it should track branches or tags, and how it should synchronize changes.

 Once the operator is configured, it will perform its first sync, applying the manifests from your config repo to the cluster.
 Verify that your application is deployed correctly and matches the state defined in Git.

 Develop a strategy for managing secrets.
 Do not store plaintext secrets in Git.
-Use tools like Bitnami Sealed Secrets, HashiCorp Vault, or Mozilla SOPS to encrypt secrets before committing them, which the GitOps operator can then decrypt in the cluster.
-Effective secrets management is a cornerstone of DevSecOps.
+Use tools like Bitnami Sealed Secrets, HashiCorp Vault, or Mozilla SOPS to encrypt secrets before committing them.

 Best Practices for Implementation